 Important Considerations for Arbitration:

-While arbitration has many benefits, as other parts of this article will discuss, there are certain limits placed on arbitration awards that will need to be considered when choosing to use arbitration.
+While the arbitration process has many benefits, as other parts of this article will discuss, there are certain limits placed on arbitration awards that will need to be considered when choosing to use arbitration.
 These considerations include:

 - Final Nature: An arbitration award is final and, as will be discussed later, there is very little room for appeal or challenge.
 Parties considering arbitration should do a full and realistic evaluation of their chances of winning.
 If the parties’ positions are very close and the parties are not certain they would like the outcome, it may be best to proceed with a less final option, which could be litigation or mediation.